kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 ```

 The proposed `VirtualMachineInstanceNetworkInterface` status change is required
-to block the the `virt-handler` component until it realizes the multus dynamic
+to block the `virt-handler` component until it realizes the multus dynamic
 networks controller has already finished configuring the pod interface
 accordingly - there would otherwise be a race between the CNI plugin and
 `virt-handler` (virt-handler could see the pod interface created but **missing**